-How to Free Up Storage Space on Your Android Device
+- How to Free Up Storage Space on Android Device (7 Methods)

-7 Ways to Free Up Space on Android Devices
+How to Free Up Storage Space on Android Device (7 Methods)

 1. Uninstall Unnecessary Apps